section-engineering-education/engineering-education/content/articles/univariate-time-series-using-facebook-prophet/index.md

 *Image Source: [Medium](https://miro.medium.com/max/1400/1*lmK4zwDN3AwyD8190xIdng.png)*

 #### Seasonality
-It is the periodic changes in time series that occur within a given time.
+It is the periodic changes in time series that occur within a fixed time.
 Seasonality can be daily, weekly, or yearly.
 For example, during winter, more winter clothes are sold.
-It keeps on repeating during this time.
+Seasonality keeps happening within a fixed time period.

 The image below shows a seasonality pattern.